 Northeast Community College Initiates Exchange Program with England

-The first group of students from England, around six to eight business students, will arrive at Northeast for spring semester, accompanied by a faculty member and administrator.
+The first group of students from England, around six to eight business students, will arrive at Northeast for the spring semester, accompanied by a faculty member and administrator.
 The following semester, the same number of Northeast students will travel to England for classes.
-The students at both schools will focus on business coursework in areas of study like accounting
+The students at both schools will focus on business coursework in areas of study like accounting, management and marketing.

 Global Focus Now at Pamlico Community College

 Pamlico County in North Carolina is taking the global focus even further, beginning with students in the elementary grades and taking them all the way through enrollment at Pamlico Community College.
 The school system initiated plans two years ago to better prepare students for the global marketplace, according to the Pamlico News.
 The district has implemented curriculum from NC REAL, which stands for North Carolina Rural Entrepreneurship through Action Learning.